 Through the Hack League student teams will be given the opportunity to use open data from their school neighborhoods to design, prototype, develop, and evaluate apps, games, and websites that address real-world community issues.
 Students will creatively engage in a human-centered design and strategic problem-solving process aimed at improving quality of life and civic issues.

-The Hack League will kick off with in-school, teacher-led hackathons during CSEdWeek (December 3-9, 2018).
-Student teams will then progress to borough-wide hackathons in the winter of 2019.
-The final, citywide hackathon will take place in the spring of 2019.
+The Hack League will kick off with in-school, teacher-led hackathons throughout the winter.
+Student teams will then progress to the final, citywide hackathon that will take place in the spring.

 We are working to make this website easier to access for people with disabilities, and will follow the Web Content Accessibility Guidelines 2.0.
 If you need assistance with a particular page or document on our current site, please contact programs [at] strongschools.nyc to request assistance.